alextselegidis/easyappointments/src/readme.md

 <p>Within WordPress you will need to follow my instructions to integrate it.
 It is not designed to work with Alex's WP plug in.
 One day I will get around to making it a plugin.</p>

 <h3>Making it all work in WordPress:</h3>
-<p>I install my Easy!Appointments directory within my WordPress directory and install it normally per the normal EA process by navigating to www.yourdomain.com/wordpress/youreasyappointments .</p>
+<p>I install my Easy!Appointments directory within my WordPress directory.
+Be sure that ownership and file priviliges are set up propperly (755 for folders, 644 for files, and 777 for /easyappointments/storage/sessions/).
+Install it normally per the normal EA process by navigating to www.yourdomain.com/wordpress/youreasyappointments.</p>

 <p>In the Easy!Appointments config.php file I use the WordPress database credentials for the installation.
 I keep the WP_HEADER_FOOTER variable in the config.php file set to false.</p>
 <p>Then when all is installed and running I set the WP_HEADER_FOOTER to true.
 Now when you navigate to www.yourdomain.com/wordpress/youreasyappointments you will now see easy appointments with your wordpress theme formatting.
 And all WP functions will run in your EA file.</p>